DCIR, a new therapeutic target for preventing HIV-1 infection

-Dendritic cells are the first immune cells recognizing HIV-1 in mucosal tissue and the initial interaction occurs through attachment factors and the dendritic cell immunoreceptor (DCIR).
+Dendritic cells are the first immune cells recognizing HIV-1 in mucosal tissues and the initial interaction occurs through attachment factors and the dendritic cell immunoreceptor (DCIR).
 The binding of HIV-1 to DCIR allows the virus to be internalized before an immune response can be elicited.

-Gilbert C, MJ Tremblay, S-X Lin, A Azzi, and A Lambert (2017).
+Gilbert C, MJ Tremblay, S-X Lin, A Azzi, and A Lambert (2013-2017).
 Three-dimensional cavities of dendritic cell immunoreceptor (DCIR), compounds binding thereto and therapeutic applications related to inhibition of human immunodeficiency virus type-1 (HIV-1).
-US9731001B2.
+CA2860015A1, US9731001B2.
 Assignee: Université Laval.

 Lambert AA, A Azzi, S-X Lin, G Allaire, KP St-Gelais, MJ Tremblay, and C Gilbert (2013).
 Dendritic cell immunoreceptor is a new target for anti-AIDS drug development: identification of DCIR/HIV-1 inhibitors.
 PLoS ONE 8: e67873.

-SOVAR and Université Laval seek a partner for chemical derivation, co-development of lead candidate(s), licensing, or commercialization of this technology.
+SOVAR and Université Laval seek a partner for chemical derivation, co-development of lead candidates, licensing, or commercialization of this technology.

 The laboratory of Prof Gilbert is fully capable of evaluating derivatives or new lead compounds in vitro and in vivo, especially in humanized mouse models developed to study the role of DCIR in the pathogenesis of HIV infection.